algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 If you have limited time, you should probably compute as much forward as possible, and then half the time computing the other.

 How to optimize for the *average* case is unclear.

+Another observation: the length of the "tail" and the cycle is equal in expectation, since when we loop around, we choose any vertex of the path we walked independently.

 ### Reducing Errors